katur/eegi/antiquated/README.md

-This directory contains programs and queries related to the old database, used before this Django project started.
+This directory contains programs and queries related to the legacy database, used before this Django project started.